manu2628/weather-prediction-using-api/README.md

-# Weather App in Vanilla Javascript
+# Weather Prediction

-This is a cool weather app made in vanilla (pure) Javascript.
+This is a cool weather app

 In this app, I have fetched openweathermap.org API for current weather report.